codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 .. literalinclude:: static_pages/002.php

-Now, when the requested page does exist, it is loaded, including the header and footer, and displayed to the user.
+Now, when the requested page does exist, it is loaded, including the header and footer, and returned to the user.
+If a controller returns a string, it is displayed to the user.

+.. note:: Controllers must return a string or a Response object.

 If the requested page doesn't exist, a "404 Page not found" error is shown.

 The first line in this method checks whether the page actually exists.
 PHP's native ``is_file()`` function is used to check whether the file